 Getting to Death Valley

-If you’re short on time however, it may be worth taking a guided tour as these take you around all of the national park’s main sights such as Furnance Creek Ranch and Rhyolite Ghost Town and you can simply sit back and relax without having to find your way around.
+- If you’re short on time however, it may be worth taking a guided tour as these take you around all of the national park’s main sights such as Furnance Creek Ranch and Rhyolite Ghost Town and you can simply sit back and relax without having to find your way around.
+See trip reviews & prices.

 For a good, long hike or just a short jaunt through nature, Red Rock Canyon offers tourists a relaxing day trip away from the bright lights of Vegas.
 The park has 19 hiking trails ranging from easy to difficult, and offers views of thousands of plants and wildlife.
 The wild tortoises and stunning rock formations are highlights for most visitors.
 A 13-mile (21 km) scenic drive is another popular option.
 Depending upon what time of the year people visit Red Rock Canyon, there are various events happening much of the time.
 Guided hikes, bird watching, and art projects are among the typical events.